*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 Treadmill Slat Belt

-The AssaultRunner Elite has a slat belt design, which means it is constructed of 62 individual rubberized slats placed horizontally along the deck.
 The slats move in conjunction together to give you a smooth and sturdy feel underfoot.
 Each slat is a composite material with a textured tread, so your foot doesn’t slip while running.
 The treads are placed close enough together to ensure a continuous surface underfoot.

 Slat belts look and sound different from traditional motorized treadmill belts, which feature a single piece of material that wraps around a tread deck.
-Since the slats are a v-shape design, they are nearly indestructible with a flat edge on top, they all move and work together to give a solid feel under foot.
-Instead of hearing the swooshing of a treadmill belt you will hear the sound of the rollers and bearings moving inside of the deck to keep the belt moving.
+Since the slats are a v-shape design, they are nearly indestructible with a flat edge on top, they all move and work together to give a solid feel underfoot.
+Instead of hearing the swooshing of a treadmill belt, you will hear the sound of the rollers and bearings moving inside of the deck to keep the belt moving.
 The AssaultRunner Elite belt has a lifetime warranty and should last hundreds of thousands of miles.
 A bit of lubricant may be needed from time to time, but the slats will not wear out.
 This makes these belts much more durable.

 The slats sit on 100 bearings that line the sides of the deck.
 The belt is also supported by twelve running belt guide pulleys that facilitate smooth motion.
 The AssaultRunner Elite does not have a flywheel, so all movement is runner-controlled.
 This does make it slightly more challenging to run on (other manual treads do have a flywheel), but the belt never feels like it is getting ahead of you or pulling you along.
 On the AssaultRunner Elite, you are in control throughout your routine, which allows you to run at your pace and get a great workout.

 Slat belts support non-motorized running much better than a traditional sliding belt.
 The weight of the slats combined with the resistance in the belt makes it more challenging to run on a manual, slat machine which is one of the main reasons runners burn so many more calories with this design.
-However, the slat construction and the way the slats rotate over the deck creates a hearty running surface that is both durable and supportive.
+However, the slat construction and the way the slats rotate over the deck create a hearty running surface that is both durable and supportive.

 On the AssaultRunner Elite, your legs and feet are the motor.
 As you walk or run, the belt moves in conjunction with how fast or slow you want to move.
 That is one of the beauties of a non-motorized treadmill.
 It allows you to move the belt and work as hard as you’d like, instead of the belt moving you like a traditional treadmill.
 There is a slight learning curve, but once you get the hang of it you’ll love workouts on this treadmill.